 The “JSPS Postdoctoral Fellowship for US Researchers (Short-term)”was reviewed for further expansion.
 It made some changes such as, including Canada and other European countries as recruitment subject countries and extending the duration from 15 days up to 12 months.
 Also, it was renamed as the “JSPS Postdoctoral Fellowship for North American and European Researchers (Short-Term)” and the domestic recruitment was started to be issued three times a year.

 The number of domestic recruitment was increased to six times a year in 2004 and was reduced to four times a year in 2013.
-Now the program provides four application periods a year and offers the duration from one to twelve months.
+From 2019, the program provides three application periods a year and offers the duration from one to twelve months.

 - Fields of Research